Farama-Foundation/PettingZoo/docs/magent/combined_arms.md

 A large-scale team battle.
 Here there are two types of agents on each team, ranged units which can attack father and move faster but have less HP, and melee units which can only attack close units and move more slowly but have more HP.
 Unlike battle and battlefield, agents can attack units on their own team (they just are not rewarded for doing so).
+Agents slowly regain HP over time, so it is best to kill an opposing agent quickly.

+#### Action Space

+Key: `move_N`: options to move to the N nearest squares.

 Melee action options: `[do_nothing, move_4, attack_4]`

 Ranged action options: `[do_nothing, move_12, attack_12]`

+#### Reward

 Reward is given as: